 12 Best Places to Elope In the PNW

 Your location options are truly endless when it comes to the PNW.
-As a photographer based in the PNW, these are the 12 best places to elope in the Pacific Northwest.
+Whether you love the mountains or the beach, there is truly something for everyone in this little corner of the world.
+Without further adieu, these are the 12 best places to elope in the Pacific Northwest.

 North Cascades National Park

-If you want more information about the park, check out my free North Cascades National Park Elopement Guide!
+If you want more detailed information about the park, check out my North Cascades National Park Elopement Guide!

 Olympic National Park

-Okay, I’m a bit biased here (it’s my favorite national park), but Olympic National Park is hands-down the best place for PNW elopements, and here’s why.
+I’m a bit biased, but Olympic National Park is hands-down the best place for PNW elopements (it’s my favorite national park), and here’s why.
 Olympic is the most diverse national park in the United States.
 In the park, you’ll find the following: pine forests, lakes, mountains, rivers, hot springs, waterfalls (over 10,000 to be exact), rainforests, beaches, and it doesn’t stop there.
 The park is huge.
 You could spend 5 days exploring and still barely scratch the surface of what this incredible location has to offer.
-It’s a short 3 hour drive from Seattle, and because it’s located along the coast, Olympic can be accessed year-round!
+It’s a short 3 hour drive from Seattle, and because it’s located along the coast, Olympic can be accessed year-round and always has snow-free location options!

-If you want more information about the park, check out my free Olympic National Park Elopement Guide!
+If you want more information about the park, check out my Olympic National Park Elopement Guide!

 Redwood National Park

 When most people think of the Pacific Northwest, they think of lush green forests and rainy weather, and Redwood National Park encompasses this vibe perfectly.
 Located along the coast of Northern California, Redwood National Park is one of the most peaceful and whimsical places for adventure elopements.
 The park is remote and there are a million different hidden gem locations around the area.
-As someone who lives just 3 hours from the park, believe me when I say this is one of the best places to elope in the PNW.
+As a local to the park, believe me when I say this is one of the best places to elope in the PNW, especially if you’re looking for a crowd-free experience.

-If you want more information about the park, check out my free Redwood National Park Elopement Guide!
+If you want more information about the park, check out my Redwood National Park Elopement Guide!

 Tongass National Forest